 Flexibility is offered through Licensed Home Child Care to families.
 As independent contractors, Providers are able to determine whether or not they will take children who are looking for care.
 As a result, there is no waiting list for services.
+Child care inquiries will be accepted by the agency, and an attempt will be made to meet the family's child care needs.
+When a suitable space is available, the agency will make the family aware of the space.
+If no suitable space is available, the family may try back again at a later date.
+Providers are encouraged to connect with the agency regarding past child care inquiries to fill their spaces as they become available.

-As independent contractors, Providers are fully responsible for paying any applicable taxes pertaining to their child care business
+As independent contractors, Providers are fully responsible for paying any applicable taxes pertaining to their child care business.